CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Data encryption and upload (files < 1Gb) - User Interface

-SD Connect allows you to encrypt and upload files directly from your browser.
+SD Connect allows you to encrypt and upload files directly from your web-browser.
+With the following workflow and choosing the default encryption options, the files will be automatically encrypted with SDS public encryption key.
+As this is a simplified workflow, it is designed to allow **easy and safe encryption and automated decryption only using SD Desktop for data analysis or other SD services**.
+If you are interested in using your own encryption key pair or sharing the data with a collaborator, check [the following paragraph](./crypt4gh_client.md)

-To upload data to SD Connect it is sufficient to use the **drag and drop function** (files or folders, less than 1 GB) in the browser page or clicking on the
+To upload data to SD Connect it is sufficient to use:

+* the **drag and drop function** (files or folders, less than 1 Gb)

-Once the upload has started, a progress bar will visualize the status of the upload.
-For bigger datasets or files, **you can upload files programmatically** using the clients described below.
+* or clicking on the **upload** icon in the SD Connect browser window.

-If you did not create a bucket yet, the user interface will automatically create a bucket named: upload-nnn (where nnn is replaced with 13 digit number based on creation time).
+You will be then redirected to a new page desplaying the defouald encryption options.
+Here, you can specify the name of the bukcet in which the data should be uploaded to.
+If you don't fill in a specific name, the user interface will automatically create a bucket named: upload-nnn (where nnn is replaced with 13 digit number based on creation time).
 Note that **it is not possible to rename buckets**.

 If you create a new bucket use the following **suggestions to name it**: